Skip to main content

 Fundamentals

-The question of whether an employer’s can penalize you for not meeting a specific health goal is one that touches upon a deeply personal space your own body’s intricate internal workings.
+The question of whether an employer’s wellness program can penalize you for not meeting a specific health goal is one that touches upon a deeply personal space your own body’s intricate internal workings.
 The experience of being measured against a standardized health metric, such as a particular Body Mass Index (BMI) or cholesterol level, can feel invalidating when your lived reality suggests a more complex story.

 Your body is not a simple input-output machine; it is a finely tuned orchestra of biochemical signals, and the conductor is your endocrine system.
-The fatigue, the stubborn weight that resists diet and exercise, or the frustrating reading are not isolated events.
+The fatigue, the stubborn weight that resists diet and exercise, or the frustrating blood pressure reading are not isolated events.
 They are downstream effects of a vast, interconnected network of hormones responding to genetics, stress, and your environment.

 Understanding the legality of these programs requires seeing them through two distinct lenses.
 The first is the legal and regulatory framework that governs their implementation.
 The law makes a clear distinction between two types of programs.
 One type is a ‘participatory’ wellness program, where you might receive a benefit simply for joining a gym or attending a seminar.